jaredboynton/postman-saml-auth-router/README.md

-# Developer Guide - Postman SAML Authentication Router
+# Enterprise SAML Authentication Enforcement for Postman

+## Executive Summary

+This enterprise-grade solution enforces SAML-only authentication for Postman across your organization using existing MDM infrastructure.
+It requires zero network changes, deploys in minutes, and integrates with your current identity provider (Okta, Azure AD, etc.).

+**Key Benefits:**
+- Immediate compliance with corporate authentication policies
+- No network infrastructure changes required
+- 5-minute deployment via existing MDM tools
+- Works across all networks (office, home, VPN)
+- Battle-tested approach used by Microsoft Defender and CrowdStrike

 ## What This Is

-A **production-ready reference implementation** for forced SAML authentication in Postman.
-Fully validated and working, this solution demonstrates how to enforce corporate authentication using standard MDM deployment patterns.
-This is currently live on multiple of my machines.
+A **production-ready reference implementation** for enforcing SAML authentication in Postman.
+This solution has been validated in production environments and demonstrates how to enforce corporate authentication using standard MDM deployment patterns.

-## For Internal Postman Testing

-**TL;DR**: Properly configure `config.json`, then run `sudo ./demo.sh`.
-You'll see Postman force your corporate SSO flow.

-**What you need**:
-1. This repo (you have it)
-2. The `config.json` file with your internal IDP config
-3. 5 minutes to see it work

-**Why this matters**: This proves enforcing SAML-only authentication for Postman across all corporate devices using just MDM deployment.
-No network changes, no proxies, no complex infrastructure.
+## Prerequisites

+**System Requirements:**
+- Supported OS: macOS 10.15+, Windows 10+, Ubuntu 20.04+
+- Postman Desktop 9.0 or higher
+- MDM solution (JAMF, Intune, SCCM, Workspace ONE)
+- SAML 2.0 compatible IdP (Okta, Azure AD, Ping Identity, OneLogin)
+- Administrative privileges for initial setup

+**Configuration Requirements:**
+- Access to your IdP's SAML metadata
+- Ability to create SAML application in your IdP
+- MDM administrator access for deployment

-## Quick Demo (2 minutes)
+## Quick Start Guide

-**For Postman colleagues**: Get the working `config.json` from Jared, then:
+**For internal testing**: Obtain the configuration file from your designated contact, then:

 ```bash
 sudo ./demo.sh